hlandau/acmetool/_doc/SCHEMA.md

 The desired hostnames list is a directory named "desired" inside the State Directory, containing zero or more files.
 Each file represents a target.

+The function of an implementation of this specification is simply this: to ensure that currently valid certificates are always provisioned which provide for all hostnames expressed across all targets.

-Each target has one or more hostnames associated with it.
-The file is a YAML file with the following schema:
+Each target is a YAML file.
+The file schema looks like this:

+    satisfy:
       names:
-      (list of strings, one per hostname)
+        - example.com
+        - www.example.com
+        - foo.example.com

+    request:
+      names:
+        ...
       provider: (URL of ACME server)
-    priority: (integer, defaults to zero)

-If `names` is not specified, the target expresses a single name, which is the filename of the file.
-If that name is not a valid hostname, or if the file explicitly specifies zero names, the target is invalid.
+    priority: 0

+The target file is principally divided into "satisfy" and "request" sections.
+The satisfy section controls the conditions which must be satisfied by a certificate in order to satisfy this target.
+The request section controls the parameters of a new certificate request made to satisfy the target.

+**Conditions to be satisfied.** The "satisfy" section can contain the following values:

+  - `names`: A list of hostname strings.
+If not set, and the filename is a valid hostname, defaults to a list containing only that hostname.
+Hostnames SHOULD be in lowercase with no trailing dot but hostnames not in this form MUST be accepted and so canonicalized.

+(The lumping of hostnames into different target files controls when separate certificates are issued, and when single certificates with multiple SANs are issued.
+For example, creating two empty files, `example.com` and `www.example.com`, would result in two certificates.
+Creating a single file `example.com` which specifies names to be satisfied of `example.com` and `www.example.com` would result in one certificate with both names.)

+**Certificate request parameters.** The "request" section can contain the following values:

+  - `names`: A list of hostname strings.
+Defaults to the names set under "satisfy".
+    This setting is specified for design parity, but it is not envisioned that a user will ever need to set it explicitly.

-If `provider` is not specified, an implementation-specific default ACME server URL is used.
+  - `provider`: A string which is the URL of an ACME server from which to request certificates.
+Optional; if not specified, an implementation-specific default ACME server is used.

+**Backwards compatibility.** For compatibility with previous versions, implementations SHOULD check for keys "names" and "provider" at the root level and if present, move them to the "satisfy" and "request" sections respectively.

+**Target set disjunction priority.** The "priority" value is special.
+It is an integer defaulting to 0.

+**Target set disjunction procedure.** In order to ensure consistent and deterministic behaviour, and to minimise the number of certificate requests which need to be made in regard of overlapping name sets, the sets of names to be satisfied by each target are modified to ensure that the sets are fully disjoint.
+That is, any given hostname must appear in at most one target's list of names to be satisfied.

+The procedure operates as follows:

+- Take the list of targets and sort it in descending order of priority value.
+  For targets with equal priority, tiebreak using the number of hostnames to be satisfied in descending order.
+Where the number of hostnames is equal, the tiebraker is implementation-specified, but SHOULD be deterministic.

+- Now iterate through the targets in that order.
+Create an empty dictionary mapping hostnames to targets.
+This dictionary shall be called the Hostname-Target Mapping and should be retained in memory even after the disjunction procedure is completed.

+    - For each hostname to be satisfied for a target, if that hostname is not already in the dictionary, add it, pointing to the given target.

+    - Copy the list of hostnames to be satisfied by the given target, and remove any hostnames from it which were already in the dictionary (i.e., where the map does not point to this target).
+This modified hostname list is called the reduced set of hostnames to be satisfied.

+Keep both the full set of hostnames to be satisfied and the reduced set of hostnames to be satisfied in memory for each target.
+The on-disk target files are not modified.

 Wildcard certificates, if ACME ever supports them, may be indicated just as they would be in a certificate.
 For example, an empty file named `*.example.com` could be created in the desired directory.

-The function of an implementation of this specification is simply this: to ensure that currently valid certificates are always provisioned which provide for all hostnames expressed across all targets.

-The lumping of hostnames into different target files controls when separate certificates are issued, and when single certificates with multiple SANs are issued.
-For example, creating two empty files, `example.com` and `www.example.com`, would result in two certificates.
-Creating a single file `example.com` with the following contents would result in one certificate with both names:

-    names:
-      - example.com
-      - www.example.com
+**Disjunction example.** This section is non-normative.
+Suppose that the following targets were created:

+    Target 01: a.example.com  b.example.com  c.example.com
+    Target 02: a.example.com  b.example.com
+    Target 03:                b.example.com  c.example.com
+    Target 04: a.example.com                 c.example.com
+    Target 05: a.example.com
+    Target 06:                b.example.com
+    Target 07:                               c.example.com
+    Target 08: c.example.com  d.example.com  e.example.com  f.example.com
+    Target 09: c.example.com  d.example.com
+    Target 10: c.example.com  d.example.com  e.example.com

+Suppose that all targets have the default priority zero and have filenames "Target 01", etc. The targets would be sorted as follows.
+The hostnames in brackets are not in the reduced set.

+    Target 08: c.example.com  d.example.com  e.example.com  f.example.com
+    Target 01: a.example.com  b.example.com [c.example.com]
+    Target 10:[c.example.com][d.example.com][e.example.com]
+    Target 02:[a.example.com][b.example.com]
+    Target 03:               [b.example.com][c.example.com]
+    Target 04:[a.example.com]               [c.example.com]
+    Target 09:[c.example.com][d.example.com]
+    Target 05:[a.example.com]
+    Target 06:               [b.example.com]
+    Target 07:                              [c.example.com]

+Suppose that Target 01 was changed to have a priority of 10.
+The sorted, reduced targets would now look like this:

+    Target 01: a.example.com  b.example.com  c.example.com
+    Target 08:[c.example.com] d.example.com  e.example.com  f.example.com
+    Target 10:[c.example.com][d.example.com][e.example.com]
+    Target 02:[a.example.com][b.example.com]
+    Target 03:               [b.example.com][c.example.com]
+    Target 04:[a.example.com]               [c.example.com]
+    Target 09:[c.example.com][d.example.com]
+    Target 05:[a.example.com]
+    Target 06:               [b.example.com]
+    Target 07:                              [c.example.com]

 ### accounts